Skip to content

 Layout Types

-The dbp app supports two different layout types that users can switch between using the "layout switcher" icon Icon for switching layouts in the main navigation:
+The dbp app supports two different layout types that users can switch between using the "layout switcher" icon Icon for switching layouts in the main navigation.
+When the viewport shrinks down to 870px the layout automatically changes to „wide“ layout over all apps and the layout switcher disappears.
+The layout switcher is only available in the desktop view above 870px.

 Standard Layout